grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 1. Configure the query.
 The annotation query options are different for each data source.
 For information about annotations in a specific data source, refer to the specific [data source]({{< relref "../../../datasources/" >}}) topic.

+Now, the annotations configured for the data source will be visible on all panels using that data source.

 ## Built-in query

-After you add an annotation they will still be visible.
-This is due to the built in annotation query that exists on all dashboards.
-This annotation query will fetch all annotation events that originate from the current dashboard and show them on the panel where they were created.
+After you add an annotation, they will still be visible.
+This is due to the built-in annotation query that exists on all dashboards.
+This annotation query will fetch all annotation events that originate from the current dashboard, which are stored in Grafana, and show them on the panel where they were created.
 This includes alert state history annotations.
-You can stop annotations from being fetched and drawn by opening the **Annotations** settings (via Dashboard cogs menu) and modifying the query named `Annotations & Alerts (Built-in)`.
+You can stop annotations from being fetched and drawn by opening the **Annotations** settings (through the Dashboard settings menu) and modifying the query named **Annotations & Alerts (Built-in)**.

 When you copy a dashboard using the **Save As** feature it will get a new dashboard id so annotations created on source dashboard will no longer be visible on the copy.
 You can still show them if you add a new **Annotation Query** and filter by tags.
 But this only works if the annotations on the source dashboard had tags to filter by.

 If this query isn't enabled, you can't add annotations directly in dashboard panels.